amenesik/terraform-provider-amenesik/README.md

 In real world situations a large number of nodes would be defined each with their own specific collections of capabilities and their associated properties.

 The complex example shown above, requires 22 hardware (Compute) nodes, 19 software nodes of four different classes (LDAP, TOMCAT, APACHE, HAPROXY) and roughly 50 relations.
-In addition a variety of probes would be required for both hardware and software operation and failover monitoring.
+In addition, a variety of probes would be required for both hardware and software operation and failover monitoring.
 The resulting BEAM document would naturally be correspondingly complex.

 ### Probes
 The following properties are defined for the monitoring probes.